|Food Allergy Preparedness For School|

 - Fish Reaction = itchy mouth & throat, vomiting within 90 seconds

-- Peanuts = Anaphylaxis; coughing, slowed breathing, itchiness in throat, disorientation, vomiting; could be slow or fast moving - administer benadryl and EPI
+- Peanuts/Tree Nuts = Anaphylaxis; coughing, slowed breathing, itchiness in throat, disorientation, vomiting; could be slow or fast moving - administer benadryl and auto injector ASAP then call 911

 Have a container with extra SAFE snacks for your child, such as popcorn, granola bars or cookies in their classroom.
 I have pre-baked, iced cupcakes or a dessert of some type marked and available in our teacher's lounge freezer.
 This is a wonderful option, if you can do it.
 Just remember to tell the teachers!